In the Valley of David and Goliath

 Most significantly, a unique stone carved cultic shrine model decorated with architectural elements that may echo the biblical descriptions of King Solomon's Temple and his palace in Jerusalem.

-In November 2017, this exhibition will be on display at the new Museum of the Bible, Washington DC.
+Since November 2017, the exhibition was on display at the new Museum of the Bible, Washington DC.

 Photo: Oded Antman